example42/puppet-network/README.md

 - The Puppet code that triggers the error
 - The output of facter on the system where you try it
 - All the relevant error logs
-- Any other information useful to undestand the context
+- Any other information useful to understand the context